jiminny/join-the-team/developer-task.md

 1. For each channel, the data needs inverting to show when audio was active and stored as a series of points.
 For example, the above would translate to `[0, 1.84], [4.48, 26.928]`

-2. Determine the longest cosntant speech (monologue) for each channel.
+2. Determine the longest un-interrupted speech (monologue) for each channel.

 3. Determine the percentage of time the user talked over the entire call duration.